glawrence/titles-extension/README.md

 There is no functional change in this release.
 All that has changed is that I have added support for Chromium based browsers.
 Whilst I did the development and testing with Microsoft Edge, I have also checked it works with Google Chrome and Brave.

 ## Version 2.6
-Added an extra output format to support Atlassian tools.
+Added an extra output format to support Atlassian tools, as well as some new buttons.